How interview questions are changing in 2022

 “I think a lot of companies [before the pandemic] were pretty stable in what they were looking for.
 And then, moving into the pandemic, obviously, things changed,” Hudy says.
 “We saw other types of competencies and questions become more emphasized—things that have to do with how much work ethic you have; how conscientious you are; how comfortable you are working independently.”

-Some of that will remain, but companies have a range of new concerns and priorities as many bring employees back to the office, and become hybrid workplaces.
-Here are some of the types of topics and questions experts say prospective hires should be prepared to answer in 2022 and beyond:
+Some of that will remain, but companies have new concerns and priorities, as many bring employees back to the office, and become hybrid workplaces.
+Here are some of the topics and questions experts say prospective hires should be prepared to answer in 2022 and beyond:

 Vaccination status

 As employees head back to the office, nearly two-thirds of employers are mandating vaccines, according to staffing and recruitment firm Manpower Group.
 So, expect questions about your vaccination status, says executive career consultant Sarah Hutchison.
 The Equal Employment Opportunity Commission has issued guidance that generally allows employers to require employees physically entering the workplace to be vaccinated.
-And an August 2021 survey from Resume Builder found that roughly a third (33%) of hiring managers reported eliminating résumés that don’t include it.
+And an August 2021 survey from Resume Builder found that roughly a third (33%) of hiring managers reported eliminating résumés that don’t include vax status.

 Communication